mtlongtin123/Resume_To_Life/resume_to_life_portfolio_dark_final_v6i/README.md

 ## Live Website
 [marshalllongtin.github.io/portfolio](https://marshalllongtin.github.io/portfolio)
-(If you’re viewing this on GitHub, click the link above to see the live site.)
+(If you√ïre viewing this on GitHub, click the link above to see the live site.)

 ---